zeger-tak/envers-validation-maven-plugin/README.md

 </plugin>
 ```
 ### Connection property file
-The following properties should be provided within the connection property file:
+The connection property file may contain any of the other properties:
 ```
 url=jdbc:postgresql://localhost/schemaname #example of a jdbc connection url. driver=org.postgresql.Driver #example of the driver class.